ccincotti3/Pac-Man/README.md

 In addition, this project will include:

-- [ ] An About modal describing the background and rules of the game
+- [ ] Instructions to play the game
 - [ ] A production README

 ### Wireframes

-This app will consist of a single screen with game board, instructions, and navigation links to my Github, LinkedIn, and personal website.
+This app will consist of a single screen with game board, instructions, and navigation links to my Github, LinkedIn, and personal portfolio website.
 Game controls will include start, pause, reset buttons, and the directional pad to control Pac-Man.
-The bottom player information panel will keep track of score, lives, and level.
+The bottom information panel will keep track of score, lives, and level.

 ![wireframes](/assets/wireframe.png)